Joint project aims to support sustainable development in Kenya

 The issue has been highlighted by the United Nations and has the potential to cause wide-ranging social, economic and environmental impacts.
 These impacts can include pollution, land erosion, changing water flows, reduction of biodiversity, damage to infrastructure, degradation of habits and impacts on vulnerable communities.

-Pixalytics Ltd, a UK based Earth Observation company, is leading the project and will be working with the Government of Kenya alongside Kenyan partners Nairobi Design Institute and NIRAS Africa, and UK partners Satellite Applications Catapult, Chatham House and the University of Plymouth to deliver the work; in addition the project is being supported by the minerals team from the British Geological Survey (BGS).
+Pixalytics Ltd, a UK-based earth-observation company, is leading the project and will be working with the Government of Kenya alongside Kenyan partners Nairobi Design Institute and NIRAS Africa, and UK partners Satellite Applications Catapult, Chatham House and the University of Plymouth to deliver the work.
+The project is being supported by the minerals team from BGS.